-In June 2021, we entered into a transfer agreement with Nanjing Healthnice Pharmaceutical Technology Co., Ltd. ("Nanjing Healthnice"), an independent third party, pursuant to which Nanjing Healthnice agreed to transfer to us the avatrombopag maleate tablets for the treatment of CLD-associated thrombocytopenia and all relevant technologies, complete any research or trials and transfer to us all materials necessary for the application of marketing approval by CDE.
-Upon the completion of the transfer, we expect that we will be approved by NMPA as the marketing authorization holder of the avatrombopag maleate tablets.
-In exchange, we will pay a total of approximately \$2.3 million upon certain milestones (e.g., the completion of bioequivalence study, or the registration application to CDE) being met.
-We have completed the bioequivalence study and received CDE acceptance on August 1, 2022, and as of March 31, 2024, we have made total payments of approximately \$1.8 million.
+In June 2021, we entered into a transfer agreement with Nanjing Healthnice, an independent third party, pursuant to which Nanjing Healthnice agreed to transfer to us the avatrombopag maleate tablets for the treatment of CLD-associated thrombocytopenia and all relevant technologies, complete any research or trials and transfer to us all materials necessary for the application of marketing approval by CDE.
+We were approved by the NMPA as the marketing authorization holder of the avatrombopag maleate tablets on June 25, 2024.
+In exchange, we paid a total of approximately \$2.3 million upon certain milestones (e.g., the completion of bioequivalence study, or the registration application to CDE) being met.
+We have completed the bioequivalence study and received CDE acceptance on August 1, 2022, and as of June 30, 2024, we have made total payments of approximately \$1.8 million.

 In September 2022, we entered into a transfer agreement with New Jiyuan (Beijing) Pharmaceutical Technology Co., Ltd. ("New Jiyuan"), an independent third party, pursuant to which New Jiyuan agreed to transfer to us the minocycline hydrochloride foam for the treatment of moderate to severe acne and all relevant technologies, complete product development and transfer to us all materials necessary for the application of marketing approval of CDE.
 Upon the completion of the transfer, we expect that we will be approved by NMPA as the marketing authorization holder of the minocycline hydrochloride foam.
 In exchange, we will pay a total amount of \$1.0 million and the payments will be made by installments conditioned upon certain milestones (e.g., the completion of bioequivalence study, or the registration application to CDE) being met.
 Process verification has been completed.
-As of March 31, 2024, we have made total payments of approximately \$0.7 million.
+As of June 30, 2024, we have made total payments of approximately \$0.7 million.

 In December 2022, we entered into a transfer agreement with Hangzhou Baicheng Pharmaceutical Technology Co., Ltd. and Zhejiang CDMO Pharmaceutical Co., Ltd., an independent third party, pursuant to which Baicheng agreed to transfer to us the acetylcysteine injection for the treatment of respiratory diseases with excessive thick mucus discharge and all relevant technologies, assist us in completing any research, trial and other required procedures and transfer to us all materials necessary for the application of marketing approval of CDE.
 Upon the completion of this transfer agreement, we expect that we will be approved by NMPA as the marketing authorization holder of the acetylcysteine injection.
 We have received CDE acceptance on January 8, 2024.
-As of March 31, 2024, we have made payments totaling approximately \$0.5 million under this agreement.
+As of June 30, 2024, we have made payments totaling approximately \$0.5 million under this agreement.
 Upon receiving the CDE's final approval, we will make an additional \$40,000 in payments.